Tropical curves, graph complexes, and top weight cohomology of M_g: Boundary complexes

 We now discuss the generalization to normal crossings divisors $D$ in a smooth DM stack $X$ which are not necessarily simple normal crossings, i.e.,\ the irreducible components of $D$ are not necessarily smooth and may have self-intersections.
 This situation is more subtle, even for varieties, due to monodromy.
 In the stack case, when the boundary strata have stabilizers, the monodromy may be nontrivial even for zero-dimensional strata.
 This phenomenon appears already at the zero-dimensional strata of $\overline {\mathcal{M}}_{g}$ given by stable curves having nontrivial automorphisms, i.e.,\ the strata corresponding to (unweighted) trivalent graphs of first Betti number $g$ with nontrivial automorphisms.

 Let $X$ be a smooth variety or DM stack, not necessarily irreducible.
 Recall that a divisor $D \subset X$ has normal crossings if and only if there is an \'etale cover by a smooth variety $X_0 \rightarrow X$ in which the preimage of $D$ is a divisor with simple normal crossings.
+In this situation, $D$ is a simple normal crossings divisor if all irreducible components are smooth.
 Note that this \'etale local characterization of normal crossings divisors is the same for varieties and DM stacks.